+I’ve been lucky enough to win a few awards.
 A series I wrote on domestic violence for The Mountaineer won first place in the Alberta Weekly Newspaper Association’s Healthy Communities Journalism Award category.
 While at the St. Albert Gazette my municipal election coverage for 2013 garnered the paper second place in the Local Media Association’s annual award for best local election coverage.
 A collaboration with my colleagues Viola Pruss and Kevin Ma on commuting from St. Albert to Edmonton was recognized with first place in the Canadian Community Newspaper Association’s annual awards in the feature series category.

 More details on my work history can be found on my LinkedIn profile.

 I also play the ukulele, read a lot of fantasy and science fiction and am a novice knitter.